gardener/landscaper-service/docs/usage/TargetScheduling.md

 rules can have the same priority.)
 Finally, we choose one of the ServiceTargetConfigs from these rules.
 This is done according to the same ranking as in the default scheduling.

-It can happen that no rule applies, or that none of the ServiceTargetConfigs in the found rules exist.
+It can happen that no rule applies.
 In this case, we fall back to the default scheduling algorithm.

 ### Terms